If you suspect bloat in your dog, get to the vet immediately.

-- Feed your GDV at-risk dog a raw dog food diet.
+- Feed your at-risk dog a raw dog food diet.

-- I would feed 2-3 smaller meals rather than 1 large meal in case of an upset, certainly when transitioning between new flavours.
+- Feed 2-3 smaller meals rather than 1 large meal in case of an upset, certainly when transitioning between new flavours.

-- In a dog that has bloated I would conduct a well-run exclusion diet to detect any dietary issues he may be having with one or two proteins.
+- Conduct a well-run exclusion diet to detect any dietary issues he may be having with one or two proteins.
 Consider a saliva test to help you identify problem proteins for your dog (the one I link to is only $100 and tests over 250 different foods.
 Saliva tests are not definitive but a great pointer).

-- While I am normally a fan of some plant additions in dogs, with GDV in mind, at-risk owners should consider the amount of plant fibre they are feeding their dog.
+- While I am normally a fan of some plant additions in dogs, with canine bloat in mind, at-risk owners should consider the amount of plant fibre they are feeding their dog.
 At least par-cooked plant ingredients to break down plant fibre.
 I would avoid cruciferous vegetables, beans etc.

-- I wouldn’t feed any fermented veg until I knew more of their effect on gas production in dogs
+- Do not feed any fermented veg until we know more about their effect on gas production in dogs

 - Be wary of antibiotics and always couple with probiotics